thanosparavantis/tic-tac-toe/README.md

 # Tic-Tac-Toe
-My take on the tic-tac-toe game implemented in C#.
+A window based Tic-Tac-Toe game implementation in C# using Visual Studio.